czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 I was interested in learning things like "who is the most frequent poster", "what times of day do people post", and "how has the list traffic changed over time".
-Thinking about this more I realized I've also had similar curiosity about our skype and slack rooms, as well as my social chats on whatsapp, groupme, and that other messaging platform that all the cool kids are using that shows I'm not out of touch yet (you know the one).
+Thinking about this more I realized I've also had similar curiosity about our skype and slack rooms, as well as my social chats on whatsapp, groupme, and that other messaging platform that all the kids are using that proves I'm not out of touch yet (you know the one).

 ![YouFace](/images/six-ideas/youface.png)